awm-builds/GA-SimonGame/README.md

         -returns array

     -A player input function
-        -References click events for button submission
+        -References click events for button submissions
+        -triggers activeButton func. onClick
         -Stores each player input (1-4) into an array.
         -returns array

     -Array comparison function
         -A function to compare CPU array with Player array.
-        -return boolean ? if match : if not a match.
+        -boolean ? if match : if not a match.
+        -if (boolean)
+            true
+                // might not work with boolean parent if (win level)
+                    -win level func.
+                if (win game)
+                    -win game func.
+            false
+                -trigger lose func.

     -A Win Level Function
         -Takes in boolean from comparison func.